hydrogram/hydrogram/README.md

 ## Contributing

+Hydrogram is an open source project and we welcome contributions from the community.
+We appreciate all types of contributions, including bug reports, feature requests, documentation improvements, and code contributions.

-Contributions of all sizes are welcome.
-Please review our [contribution guidelines](https://github.com/AmanoTeam/hydrogram/blob/main/CONTRIBUTING.rst) for more information.
+To get started, please review our [contribution guidelines](https://github.com/AmanoTeam/hydrogram/blob/main/CONTRIBUTING.rst) for more information.
 You can also help by [reporting bugs or feature requests](https://github.com/AmanoTeam/hydrogram/issues/new/choose).

+If you're interested in contributing code, you'll need to set up the development environment.
+Here are the steps:

+1. Clone the repository: `git clone https://github.com/AmanoTeam/hydrogram.git`
+2. Install the dependencies: `pip install .[dev]`
+3. Run the tests: `pytest`
+4. Make your changes and submit a pull request.

+All contributors are expected to adhere to the [Code of Conduct](https://github.com/AmanoTeam/hydrogram/blob/main/CODE_OF_CONDUCT.rst).
+Please read it before contributing.

+We appreciate your help in making Hydrogram better!

 ## Support